J.P. Crawford Player Props: Mariners vs. Rays

 The Seattle Mariners, including J.P.
-Crawford and his .486 slugging percentage over his past 10 games, take on starter Tyler Glasnow and the Tampa Bay Rays at T-Mobile Park, Saturday at 7:15 PM ET.
+Crawford (.422 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Taj Bradley and the Tampa Bay Rays at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game, he went 1-for-3 with two RBI against the Rays.
+He had a one-hit performance in his last game (1-for-3) against the Rays.

 J.P.
 Crawford Game Info & Props vs. the Rays